Abdul-Sayed/react-notes-awsayed/Nextjs.md

 ## File Directory

 The components live in the pages folder.
-Each page is a react component as well as a route;
+Each file is a react component as well as a route;
 pages/about.js is `<About />` and `https://localhost3000/about` route.
 Pages/index.js is the root path.

 For nested routes, create folders inside the pages directory;
 `pages/test/index.js` has <https://localhost3000/test> route
 and `pages/test/about.js` has <https://localhost3000/test/about> route.

 For components that are not routed to, add them to a components folder.
 Import and add those components in pages/index.js.
 Use uppercase for component names, and lowercase for page names.

 ## Layout

-Pages/_app.js wraps all the page compoenents.
+Pages/\_app.js wraps all the page compoenents.
 Static layout content like footers and navbars are added here.
 Those would come from the components folder.

 To have components that appear in each view, such as a navbar and footer;

-pages/_app.js:
+pages/\_app.js:

     import Layout from "../components/Layout";